WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Just Scrolled Up
 Last Update Was About 192, Its 208 Now
 Between Then I Have Talked At My Phone And Made A To-Do List I Have Not Revisited Once

+## Stardew Jammables
+### Spring
+Strawberry
+kAle
+Rhubarb
+Cauliflower
+### Summer
+Starfruit
+Hops
+Red Cabbage
+Melon
+Radish
+Pineapple
+Tarot Root
+### Fall
+Pumpkin
+GRape
+Artichoke
+Beet
+Amoranth
+Yam
+Cranberry

+There Are Many Pages Here Which Are Intended To Actually Be Completely Empty This Is The Longest Of Those

+Dnd Food Item: Maybe Bell

+I Really Need To Get Back On This
+Also The Loom Bands I Put On My Thing- Pet, Are Breaking Played Overwatch With Cow; It Was Fun Got A Couple Potgs And She Enjoyed Themself So All Is Good

+Also Got A Lineart Update From Lilith
+I Liked It But She Said She Had Some Complaints Which Is Fair Because I Dont Kbnow How To Art

+Im Weirdly Out Of Fucks
+I Have A Bunch Of Stuff I Want To Do But Theres None Of It That I Want To Do

+So she was turned away
+To hide her face, her lips, her guilt among the trees, Even their leaves, to haunt caves of the forest,
+To feed her love on melancholy sorow
+Which, sleepless, turned her body to a shade,
+First pale and wrinkled, then a sheet of air,
+Then bones which some say turned to thin-worn rocks; And last her voice remained.
+Vanished in forest,
+Far from her usual walks on hills and valleys,
+She's heard by all who call; her voice has life.
+The Metamorphoses by
+Ovid. p.
+97.